Youth Education & Leadership

 Big Brothers Big Sisters of America

-Since 2008, Comcast has invested $55 million in cash and in-kind support to change children’s lives by supporting one-to-one youth mentoring, including our Beyond School Walls program.
-Through the program, about 325 "Littles" spend time with their Comcast employee “Bigs” at Comcast offices in 13 cities.
+Since 2008, Comcast has invested more than $60 million in cash and in-kind support to change children’s lives by supporting one-to-one youth mentoring, including our Beyond School Walls program.
+Through the program, about 325 "Littles" spend time with their Comcast employee “Bigs” at Comcast offices in 15 cities.
 Since its launch in 2008, Beyond School Walls has grown to become the nation’s largest workplace mentoring program with Big Brothers Big Sisters.
 Data shows that Beyond School Walls “Littles” have better grades, are less likely to skip school and are more likely to graduate.
-Each year, Comcast sponsors the Big Brothers Big Sisters National Leadership Summit, where the “Bigs of the Year” are honored.
-At the 2012 Summit, Comcast received the Big Brothers Big Sisters’ President’s Award for our continued commitment to youth mentoring.
+For our support of Big Brothers Big Sisters and youth mentoring, Comcast NBCUniversal received a 2015 Corporate Mentoring Champion Award from MENTOR: The National Mentoring Partnership.

 Leaders and Achievers Scholarship Program

-Comcast has awarded more than $21.6 million in scholarships to about 21,000 students through our Leaders and Achievers Scholarship Program.
+Comcast has awarded more than $24 million in scholarships to approximately 23,000 students through our Leaders and Achievers Scholarship Program.

 Each year, Comcast asks principals and guidance counselors to help us identify the best and the brightest high school seniors for recognition as Comcast Leaders and Achievers.
 Our signature scholarship program rewards young people for getting involved in their schools and making positive change in their communities.
 In recognition of their community service, academic achievement and leadership skills, winners receive one-time college scholarships.
-Since the first Leaders and Achievers were recognized in 2001, Comcast has awarded more than $21.6 million in scholarships to help about 21,000 students pursue higher education.
+Since the first Leaders and Achievers were recognized in 2001, Comcast has awarded more than $24 million in scholarships to help approximately 23,000 students pursue higher education.